JBtallgrass/datafun-06-eda/datafun-06-finding.md

 ## Conclusion

-Through our exploratory analysis, we've discovered several key factors that correlate with wine quality, including alcohol content, sulphates, and acidity levels.
+Through the exploratory analysis, there are several key factors that correlate with wine quality, including alcohol content, sulphates, and acidity levels.
 These findings suggest that a delicate balance of physicochemical properties contributes to the overall quality of wine, highlighting the art and science behind winemaking.

 Thank you for joining me on this data-driven journey into the world of wine.
-Cheers to uncovering more insights in the future!v